foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_help_func.rst

 This function returns the shift value from the quantization parameters.
 For data formats that don’t have a shift value, the value 0 is returned.
-For tensors with multiple scale value per-axis scale_idx parameter defines the particular scale shift value to be fetched.
+For tensors with multiple scale values per-axis, the parameter``scale_idx`` defines the particular scale shift value to be fetched.

 Function prototype